zshxd216/finamp/README.md

 Name source: <https://www.reddit.com/r/jellyfin/comments/hjxshn/jellyamp_crossplatform_desktop_music_player/fwqs5i0/>

-## Infos for advanced users
+---

+## Info For Advanced Users

-### Dynamic Theme
+### Dynamic Theming On Linux

-On Linux Finamp registers itself to the DBus System, which means you can send messages locally to Finamp!
+On Linux, Finamp registers itself with the DBus system, which means you can send messages locally to Finamp!
-This system allows you keep Finamps color theme up to date with your dynamic color theme without restarting the app.
+This system allows you keep Finamp's color theme up to date with your dynamic color theme without restarting the app.
-There are two color related "endpoints" you can call.
+There are two color related "endpoints" you can call:

-1. Reload the system Accent from GTK (Use Dynamic System Color Theme needs to be *enabled*)
+1. Reload the system accent color from GTK ([Settings > Layout & Theme > "Use Dynamic System Color Theme"](https://intradeus.github.io/http-protocol-redirector?r=finamp://internal/settings/layout) needs to be *enabled*)
 ```sh
 gdbus call \
     --session \